meyeringn/floodrisk-philly/README.md

 ## Current features

-- Philadelphia address lookup through the City's public geocoder
+- Philadelphia address matching through the City's public geocoder
+- ZIP code and address match confidence
 - FEMA National Flood Hazard Layer point query
 - Plain-language explanations for common FEMA flood zones
-- Interactive Leaflet map
+- Interactive map
-- Renter-specific context about floor level, exits, drainage, elevators, and power
+- Renter-specific building and floor-level context
-- Personalized planning for mobility, powered equipment, medication, communication access, vision, hearing, living alone, pets, and service animals
+- Personalized planning for mobility, elevators, powered equipment, medication, communication, vision, hearing, living alone, pets, and service animals
 - English and Spanish interface
-- Printable checklist with completion tracking
+- Checklist completion tracking saved locally on the user's device
+- Print and reset controls
-- Official Philadelphia emergency and flood-resource links
+- Official Philadelphia flood, emergency, water, and reported-damage resources
-- Responsive mobile design
+- Responsive and keyboard-accessible design
-- Social and search metadata
-- No account or saved address history
+- No account, analytics, or server-side address history

 ## Important limitation

 FloodRisk Philly is educational.
 It is not an insurance determination, engineering assessment, emergency warning, legal opinion, or guarantee that a property will or will not flood.

-FEMA maps do not fully capture sewer backups, overwhelmed street drains, water-main failures, building maintenance, or every intense-rain event.
+FEMA maps do not fully capture basement backups, overwhelmed street drains, water-main failures, building maintenance, or every intense-rain event.
+Philadelphia's reported flood damages map is linked as an additional source of local context.

 ## Files